larseggert/moderation/draft-ecahc-moderation.md

 The creation of this team intends to address the issues identified in {{motiv}}.

-{:aside}
-> TODO: Decide whether moderation rights remain also with WG chairs,
-> list admins, and others who currently have them, or whether all
-> moderation rights centralize with the moderator team.

 ## Scope

 The IETF moderator team consists of a number of individuals